 The 10-second takeaway

-For the quarter ended Aug.
-3 (Q2), Dollar General met expectations on revenues and beat expectations on earnings per share.
+For the quarter ended Feb.
+1 (Q4), Dollar General met expectations on revenues and beat expectations on earnings per share.

-Dollar General notched revenue of $3.95 billion.
-The 20 analysts polled by S&P Capital IQ predicted a top line of $3.96 billion on the same basis.
-GAAP reported sales were 10% higher than the prior-year quarter's $3.58 billion.
+Dollar General recorded revenue of $4.21 billion.
+The 24 analysts polled by S&P Capital IQ wanted to see revenue of $4.26 billion on the same basis.
+GAAP reported sales were the same as the prior-year quarter's.

 Source: S&P Capital IQ.
 Quarterly periods.
 Dollar amounts in millions.
 Non-GAAP figures may vary to maintain comparability with estimates.